danielfm/archlinux-workstation/README.md

 I also use
-[full disk encryption](https://wiki.archlinux.org/index.php/Dm-crypt) and enable [Secure Boot](https://wiki.archlinux.org/index.php/Secure_Boot) (only possible in more recent hardware), as I  always need to keep some credentials and other sensitive information stored in the local disk.
+[full disk encryption](https://wiki.archlinux.org/index.php/Dm-crypt) and enable [Secure Boot](https://wiki.archlinux.org/index.php/Secure_Boot) (only possible in more recent hardware), as I always need to keep some private information stored in the local disk.
 This protects my files from being accessed in case my work machine gets stolen.

 ### Pre-Installation